owodolab/py-graspi/README.md

 9. Make sure the translated file with .txt extension has been made and placed in the plt directory to ensure the file has been executed correctly.

 ## Translate Image File Into Truncated .txt File
-1. make sure you have py-graspi installed: pip install py-graspi
+1. Make sure you have py-graspi installed: pip install py-graspi
 2. Make sure you cd into py_graspi directory first.
 3. The command line format to translate an image file into its truncated .txt file is as follows:
 ```